jkeresman01/tmux-switch.nvim/README.md

 ## Setup :wrench: <a name="setup"></a> ##

-Set the keymapings as you see fit, here is one example:
+Set the keybindings as you see fit, here is one example:

 ```lua
 require('tmux-switch').setup()